bytebase/bytebase.com-old/content/docs/change-database/ui-based-schema-editor.md

 ## How to use

-By clicking on **Alter Schema** in the Quick Action panel and selecting the database, you will see the UI Editor dialog.
+By clicking on **Alter Schema** in the Quick Action panel and selecting the database, you will see the Schema Editor dialog.

 ![ui-based-schema-editor-dialog](/static/docs/change-database/ui-based-schema-editor/ui-based-schema-editor-dialog.webp)